Seteco/Somorrostro/Custom-Dashboards.md

      ></div>
 ```

+A few useful options are:

+- `absolute` to show all values are absolute (i.e. turn negative dimensions to positive)
+- `percentage` to express the values as a percentage of the chart total (so, the values of the dimensions are added, and the sum of them if expressed as a percentage of the sum of all dimensions)
+- `unaligned` to prevent netdata from aligning the charts (e.g. when requesting 60 seconds aggregation per point, netdata returns chart data aligned to XX:XX:00 to XX:XX:59 - similarly for hours, days, etc - the `unaligned` option disables this feature)
+- `match-ids` or `match-names` is used to control what `data-dimensions=` will match.

 ### Chart library performance

 `dashboard.js` measures the performance of the chart library when it renders the charts.
 You can specify an element ID you want this information to be visualized, using this: